-Questions to Include in an Online Survey
+Questions to Include in an Online Curriculum Mapping Survey

-You are not required to include all of the following in your survey.
-Rather, this section offers some suggestions and starting points.
+This section offers some suggestions and starting points for questions you might consider asking instructors as they map their courses.
 If you do not need the information for your program analysis it can be deleted.